-But the real cost of putting an unprepared agent on the line with frustrated, irate customers is lost business.
-Scorching reviews and embarrassing videos spread far and wide through social media pile on the damage.
+The real cost of putting an unprepared agent on the line with frustrated, irate customers, however, comes in the form of lost business.
+Scorching reviews and embarrassing videos — spread far and wide through social media — pile on the damage.
 As a result, businesses are realizing that the customer experience is as important as their products and services.

 Yet training for the frontline of service is often neglected, as the hourly workforce is usually at the bottom in terms of resource allocation.
 Bersin by Deloitte estimates that while companies spend more than $130 billion per year on employee development, leadership development takes the biggest chunk.
 This becomes evident when you walk in the training rooms at many call centers.
 There’s no air, no windows — it’s the last place that gets any love.

-But we’ve found that to deliver outstanding, award-winning customer service, you need to focus attention on the people who provide it.
-So we’ve based our learner-led training model on a highly engaging, interactive experience that not only brings rave reviews from millennials and all workforce generations, but also translates into happy customers.
-In case after case, we’ve found this science-based learning approach delivers more value in terms of increasing speed to proficiency, reducing training costs and turnover, and ultimately creating more engagement and connection to customers.
+At SYKES we’ve found that to deliver outstanding, award- winning customer service, you need to focus attention on the people who provide it.
+We’ve based our learner-led training model on a highly engaging, interactive experience that not only brings rave reviews from millennials and all workforce generations, but also translates into happy customers.
+In case after case, we’ve found this science- backed learning approach delivers more value in terms of increasing speed to proficiency, reducing training costs and turnover, and ultimately creating more engagement and connection to customers.

-Here are five keys we’ve found to reimagine training to meet today’s customer-service challenges:
+Here are five keys we’ve found valuable when reimagining training to meet today’s customer service challenges:

 That’s why we strive to make training come alive by delivering outstanding quality that doesn’t break the bank.
-We specialize in taking information-heavy material and making it interactive, interesting, and meaningful— and yes — even fun.
+We specialize in taking information-heavy material and making it interactive, interesting, meaningful and even fun.

-At this point, we’ve had some clients look at us rather skeptically.
-But fortunately, technology has made it possible to create highly engaging animations, music videos, games, compelling stories, and even original songs without breaking the bank.
-Compared to watching text-laden slides and a trainer droning on for hours, it’s not hard to imagine how a more engaging, impactful approach will result in more learning and greater business returns as a result.
+This has drawn its fair share of skeptical looks from some clients, but technology has made it possible to create engaging animations, music videos, games, compelling stories and even original songs, all within budget.
+Compared to watching text-laden slides and listening to a trainer drone on for hours, it’s not hard to imagine how a more engaging, impactful approach will result in more learning and, in turn, greater business returns.

 This becomes increasingly clear when training millennials.
-You can’t take someone who’s used to sitting in front of their computer consuming YouTube videos and Spotify music tracks and then sit them in a classroom and start lecturing at them for eight hours a day.
-They don’t put up with it.
-They vote with their feet.
-They quit.
+Putting someone used to constantly consuming music, videos and information on their computer or phone in a classroom and lecturing them for eight hours a day just isn’t effective.
+They won’t put up with it.
+They vote with their feet – they quit.

 Just as you wouldn’t try to lecture your children on how to build a LEGO city, we don’t expect new hires to learn simply by being told.
 We let them own the material and do something with it.

-In fact, in our call-center hiring process, we warn candidates that our learning model depends on them being actively engaged.
-We tell them: “If you expect to just show up and listen, memorize and take a test at the end, you probably won’t do so well, because our classroom experience isn’t like that.
-It’s one where you actually have to take ownership, be engaged, be motivated, and work with others.”
+In fact, we inform candidates during the call-center hiring process that our learning model depends on them being actively engaged.
+We tell them: “If you expect to just show up and listen, memorize and take a test at the end, you probably won’t do so well.
+Our classroom experience isn’t like you have to take ownership, be engaged, be motivated, and work with others.”

-3. Get social.
 Include the social dimension as another strong pillar in building your effective learning strategy.
-Research confirms that as social creatures, humans learn by working with and teaching others.
+Research con- firms that as social creatures, humans learn by teaching and working with others.

 We’re transforming our physical classrooms with a more learner-centered design.
-Organized like an artisan studio, our classrooms have pods of tables so students are facing each other rather than staring at the front of the room.
-The facilitator is walking around, so the front almost dissolves away.
-There’s a decidedly different vibe in these classrooms.
-They’re kinetic and even a little noisy because people are talking and laughing.
+Organized like an arts studio, our classrooms have pods of tables so students are facing each other rather than staring at the front of the room.
+The facilitator is walking around, so the front essentially dissolves away.
+There’s a decidedly different vibe in these classrooms – they’re kinetic and even a little noisy because people are talking and laughing.
 We liken the difference between this and the traditional corporate training room to the contrast between a Montessori classroom and a college auditorium.

 Today’s world of virtual workers and global business also calls for customer experience training that goes beyond the brick-and-mortar classroom.
-In response, we’ve created the “connected classroom” that can combine students sitting in a physical classroom with others working from their production desktops or from home.
+We’ve created the “connected classroom” that can combine students sitting in a physical classroom with others working from their production desktops or from home.
 In this scenario, the trainers can be anywhere.

-The flexibility enabled by the connected classroom can be a valuable advantage in meeting training challenges that would be impossible with limited physical space.
-For instance, in one case, the connected classroom made it possible to bring 175 new agents up to speed in just 126 days by facilitating 15 concurrent classes with only two physical training rooms.
-Using a blend of active learning and e-learning, we were able to bring together seasoned trainers and coaches from other lines of business around the world to assist virtually in ramping up the new hire classes.
+The flexibility introduced the connected classroom can be a valuable advantage in meeting training challenges that would be impossible with limited physical space. in one instance, the connected classroom made it possible to bring 175 new agents up to speed in just 126 days, facilitating 15 classes concurrently, while only actually occupying two physical training rooms.
+Using a blend of active learning and e-learning, we were able to bring together seasoned trainers and coaches from other lines of business around the world to virtually assist in ramping up the new hire classes.

 Besides meeting the rollout deadline, the new site became the highest performing in customer satisfaction (CSAT) and Net Promoter Scores (NPS) compared to nine other sites that were more established.